 The strategy calls for reducing nutrient levels in major rivers by 10-20% by 2025 from 2014 levels, with much higher reductions by 2040.

 The MPCA has developed estimates of how much the nutrient load must be reduced in each watershed to lower Minnesota’s nutrient contribution to waters outside of the state.
 The information will help determine which and how many management practices are needed achieve nutrient load reductions.

 Five-year progress report

 How is Minnesota doing on implementing the strategy to reduce nutrient pollution?
-A report by Minnesota state agencies examines progress in three main areas.
+This 2020 report by Minnesota state agencies examines progress in three main areas.

 Water quality trends in past two decades – Phosphorus concentrations are down but nitrogen concentrations are up.
 However, significantly higher rainfall in recent years has resulted in increased runoff that offsets progress made in reducing phosphorus and further increases nitrogen levels.

 State-level programs – Minnesota has advanced more than 30 large-scale programs in the past five years to reduce nutrient pollution, but more time is needed to see results.